kaakash29/QThreads/README.md

-## Qthreads - A threading library on the lines for POSIX threads.
+## Qthreads - A pthreads-like threading library implementation.

 This project is a simplistic implementation of the threading library pthreads, the provided makefile builds the project and returns a static library which can be linked to by other programs.